qxdddliu/m-1/README.md

 end of the decade.
 To build an AGI that exceeds human intelligence will require a few more breakthroughs.
-Because we cannot predict when these breakthroughs will occur the first AGI to exceed human intelligence may happen anytime in the next 10 to 50 years.
+Because we cannot predict when these breakthroughs will occur the first AGI to exceed human intelligence may happen anytime in the next 15 to 40 years.

 Remember "*what I cannot create I do not understand*" was said by Richard Feynman.
 Then think about what an intelligent machine needs to be able to do from first principles.

-Experiment with your model on tasks that only intelligent machines seem to be good at.
+Experiment with ur model on tasks that only intelligent machines seem to be good at.
 Be open to ways to change the model.
 Remember that the earth was born about 4.6 billion years ago and that it took evolution about 4.6 billion - 200,000 years to create the first homo sapiens.
-This shit takes time so if you're frustrated go relax.
+This shit takes time so if ur frustrated go relax.

-And as stupid as it sounds remember that it is the journey you go on that makes everything worth it when you look back.
-If your happiness depends on reaching any goal in this project your happiness will only be temporary.
-You have made the false assumption that your default state is not happiness because throughout your life others have told you:
+And as stupid as it sounds remember that it is the journey u go on that makes everything worth it when u look back.
+If ur happiness depends on reaching any goal in this project ur happiness will only be temporary.
+U have made the false assumption that ur default state is not happiness because throughout ur life others have told i:

-Others: `You should feel successful only if you are the best`
+Others: `U should feel successful only if u are the best`
 But why can't it become `I should follow my curiosity to improve myself a little bit everyday`?

-The advice communicated by others whether through their actions or words comes from a place of insecurity and fear of others while the latter comes from a place of curiosity and love of yourself and others.
+The advice communicated by others whether through their actions or words comes from a place of insecurity and fear of others while the latter comes from a place of curiosity and love of urself and others.

-Here are some other examples of how your past experiences are pushing you towards being less like yourself and how you can change it:
+Here are some other examples of how ur past experiences are pushing u towards being less like urself and how u can change it:

-Others: `You should feel successful if you listen to what I tell you and not question it`
+Others: `U should feel successful if u listen to what I tell u and not question it`
 Becomes: `I should be open-minded and think from 1st principles and do what I think is right`

-Others: `You should feel successful if you do the thing that will make you the most money`
+Others: `U should feel successful if u do the thing that will make u the most money`
 Becomes: `When I do not need the money I should do things that make me excited and that I want to see exist in reality over doing something just for the money`

-Others: `You should feel successful only if you are approved wildly`
+Others: `U should feel successful only if u are approved wildly`
-Becomes: `I should help others improve themselves a little bit everyday`
+Becomes: `I should feel luckily if I am accepted by few deeply and I should help others improve themselves a little bit everyday`

 In each of these examples we removed happiness being dependent on some kind of success.
-<b>You deserve to be happy by default</b> and should reach for your goals from
+<b>U deserve to be happy by default</b> and should reach for ur goals from
-a place of curiosity and love of yourself and others instead of insecurity and fear of others.
+a place of curiosity and love of urself and others instead of insecurity and fear of others.

-Sometimes life will hit you with a hammer.
-When it does take time to regain your hope in humanity in any way you feel is right and take as much time as you need.
-When you get back up you will be a stronger version of yourself and ready to fail even harder again.
+Sometimes life will hit u with a hammer.
+When it does take time to regain ur hope in humanity in any way u feel is right and take as much time as u need.
+When u get back up u will be a stronger version of urself and ready to fail even harder again.

-If you are interested in becoming a researcher/developer, I would be grateful for your collaboration as I cannot do this alone.
+If ur interested in becoming a researcher/developer, I would be grateful for ur collaboration as I cannot do this alone.
 To get started read **[how to contribute](#how-to-contribute)** and then **[setup development environment for Mac and Linux](#setup-development-environment-for-mac-and-linux)**.

 ## How to contribute
-1. I am looking for developers to build an open source artificial general intelligence.
-As a developer you will be given the opportunity to work on a variety of projects including coding a general learning algorithm and visualizing a general learning algorithm.

-   You must meet these minimum requirements but exceptions can be made given applicants with exceptional backgrounds in particular areas.
+1. U must meet these minimum requirements but exceptions can be made given applicants with exceptional backgrounds in particular areas.
    - Know how to use Git & Github.com.
-If you don't know how I created a 1.5 hour playlist on how to use Git &
+If u don't know how I created a 1.5 hour playlist on how to use Git &
      Github [here](https://www.youtube.com/watch?v=44E8o-xuxWo&list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4).
-   - Be very curious about how the human brain works and realized this is a problem you can and want to solve in your lifetime.
+   - Be very curious about how the human brain works and realized this is a problem u can and want to solve in ur lifetime.
-   - Written at least 2 thousand lines of Python or Javascript in your life.
+   - Written at least 2 thousand lines of Python or Javascript in ur life.
 D3.js experience is a big plus!
-   - Have at least 2 hours of free time each day to video chat with me 4 consecutive days of the week.
-This is based on the learning principle that if you want to get really good at something you have to work on it consecutively everyday.

-3. E-mail quinnliu@vt.edu or mrmohitrathoremr@gmail.com the following:
+3. E-mail quinnliu@vt.edu the following:
-   - Link to source code of project you enjoyed working on the most preferably in Python or Javascript or D3.js.
-I am really just looking for good object oriented design and good documentation.
-   - Why you want to work on wAlnut.
+   - All of ur Python, Javascript React/Redux, & D3.js projects on github
+     or closed source.
+   - The answer to `if u had 5 years left to live what are all of the things u would do?`
+   - The answer to `what truth do they believe that very few people believe?` Please no answers related to religion.
+If ur answer is related to education also say how u would fix it.
-   - My current rule of thumb for hiring someone is if the roles where reversed and you were hiring me would I want to work for you.
+   - My current rule of thumb for hiring someone is if the roles where reversed and u were hiring me would I want to work for u.

 4. For now we are using the Git workflow model [here](https://github.com/WalnutiQ/wAlnut/issues/62) and the Google python style